Labor rights: Child labor in the United States

+Pregnant employees

+The Employment Protection Consolidation Act (EPCA) has established four fundamental regulations for women's employment rights.
+Firstly, there is the provision of Statutory Maternity Pay, which ensures that a minimum payment is made during the leave period.
+Secondly, there is the right to maternity leave, which guarantees that women can take time off work and return to their job afterward.
+Additionally, women have the right to be reinstated to their original position.
+Finally, the EPCA has reinforced unfair dismissal rights.

 Migrant workers

 Legal migrant workers are sometimes abused.
 For instance, migrants have faced a number of alleged abuses in the United Arab Emirates (including Dubai).
 Human Rights Watch lists several problems including "nonpayment of wages, extended working hours without overtime compensation, unsafe working environments resulting in death and injury, squalid living conditions in labor camps, and withholding of passports and travel documents by employers.
 Despite laws against the practice, employers confiscate migrant workers' passports.
 Without their passports, workers cannot switch jobs or return home.

 These workers have little recourse for labor abuses, but conditions have been improving.
 Labor and social welfare minister Ali bin Abdullah al-Kaabi has undertaken a number of reforms to help improve labor practices in his country.

-The United Arab Emirates was condemned in a report issued in April 2021 by the Democracy Centre for Transparency calling out the nation for its abuse and discrimination of foreigners and expatriates against Emirati citizens.
+The United Arab Emirates was condemned in a report issued in April 2021 by the Democracy Centre for Transparency calling out the nation for abuse and discrimination against foreigners and expatriates by Emirati citizens.
 According to DCT, foreigners and expatriates in the UAE are often subjected to gender and wage discrimination, racialization, trafficking, and forced labor.
 As per the research conducted by the DCT, these issues remain unreported due to the threat and intimidation from their employers in the form of job loss or fabricated criminal charges.
 The discrimination and abuse have reportedly continued despite the easing of the Kafala system in the Emirate.
 The DCT concluded its report urging the UAE to address the issues and put an end to the racial hierarchy and discrimination against non-citizens.

 Koelnmesse, the company responsible for managing the pavilion representing Germany at the Expo 2020 reportedly signed an agreement with the Emirati Transguard Group for laundry, cleaning, and security services.
-Rights groups claim that during the signing of a framework agreement between the two firms, evidence assuring human right due diligence was overlooked.
+Rights groups claim that during the signing of a framework agreement between the two firms, evidence assuring human rights due diligence was overlooked.
 It is said that the firm withheld the passports and wages of the workers earning relatively lesser than the minimum wage and terminated them from the service without notice.

-In neighbouring countries such as Qatar there is a similar problem.
-Qatar has received a lot of criticism over the way it treats it's workers, including those that have worked on FIFA World cup projects.
+In neighboring countries such as Qatar, there is a similar problem.
+Qatar has received a lot of criticism over the way it treats its workers, including those that have worked on FIFA World Cup projects.

+The right to equal treatment, regardless of gender, origin and appearance, religion, sexual orientation, is also seen by many as a type of labor right.
+Discrimination in the workplace is illegal in many countries, though some see the wage gap between genders and other groups to still be prevalent.